-Figure 43.
+Figure 41.
 Veteran’s statement of truth.

-If the name does not match the name input into the form, they will receive this error (Figure 44).
+If the name does not match the name input into the form, they will receive this error (Figure 42).
 Within the error, they can see the name input in the form.
-They can edit the name and select the “I certify the information is correct and true to the best of my knowledge and belief” checkbox again.
+They can edit the typed signature name and select the “I certify the information is correct and true to the best of my knowledge and belief” checkbox again.

-Figure 44.
+Figure 42.
 Signature error.

-If the applicant chose “Yes.
-I want to upload my document now” or “Yes.
-But I’ll provide my document later” on the Representative documentation screen, they will see this screen (Figure 45).
+If the applicant chose “I’m a representative with legal authority signing on behalf of the Veteran” on the Representative documentation screen, they will see this screen (Figure 43).
 The representative can input their full name and select the “I certify the information is correct and true to the best of my knowledge and belief” checkbox.

-Figure 45.
-Signing for document.
+Figure 43.
+Signing on behalf of the Veteran.

 Next, each caregiver applicant can type their full name as they input it into the form and select the “I certify the information is correct and true to the best of my knowledge and belief” checkbox (Figure 46).